cneill/dot-man/README.md

 This simple bash script will help you save your dotfiles to a git repository so you can keep them up to date across machines.

+To track new dotfiles, simply add them to the dotfiles folder and/or repo.

-Simply run this script when:
+Run this script when:

     1. You update your local dotfiles (e.g. in your `$HOME` directory)
     2. You update your remote dotfiles repository on another machine
+    3. You spawn a new bash/zsh shell

 By default it is designed to be non-destructive (e.g. if you simply hit "ENTER", it will not make changes to your filesystem / repository).